Laurel Highlands Backpacking Trip (Miles 18-0)< Back to Backpacking Main

 This trail was great to hike on.
 Water was very plentiful.
 There were alot of ferns covering the forest floor.
 No major elevation changes.
 That was, until we reached mile marker 7.
 The next mile would see us drop 1,000 feet in elevation.
 The front of our toes and the muscles in the front of our legs were burning.

 We finally made it to the shelter area.
 These shelters, pit toilets and water pump were first rate.
 The only problem that we encountered was that another group was occupying the shelter that we were given in our reservation.
 When I asked them to move, they said that they had been given the same shelter number.
 I said we could settle it when the ranger came to collect the fee for the night.
 We took another shelter.
 The ranger never showed up.
-I sent the $9.00 fee into the park later that week.

 Anyway, we had a leisurely dinner, then started telling some great jokes after dinner.
 We retired around 10am.